oscarbenjamin/blog/source/czi/post2.rst

 ``construct_domain`` refuses to create the ring ``ZZ[sin(t),cos(t)]`` to avoid bugs.
 This refusal leads to the ``EX`` domain being used which is much slower and also potentially subject to precisely the same bugs.
-The advantage of using the ``EX`` domain here is mainly just that other code can at least be aware that the domain is not well defined and can then handle things more conservatively.
+The advantage of using the ``EX`` domain here is mainly that other code can at least be aware that the domain is not well defined.

-It is perfectly possible to implement a domain that can represent a ring/field involving both ``sin(t)`` and ``cos(t)``.
+It is perfectly possible to implement a domain that can represent a ring involving both ``sin(t)`` and ``cos(t)``.
 There are already some kinds of domains that can do this although they are not used by default and also are not quite right for what is needed.
 What we really want is to be able to make a